tjcrone/lablogger/README.md

-# lablogger
+# Lablogger
-Logger for lab instruments
+Logger for instruments in the IRS lab.